wp-plugins/ios-images-fixer/readme.txt

 == Frequently Asked Questions ==
 = Is there any special requirement? =
+Yes,
-Yes, PHP GD library or ImageMagic.
+* PHP GD library or ImageMagic.
+* exif extension installed.

 = Is there any code-level modifications required? = No, just install the plugin and continue blogging happily.